Innovation and Impact awards offer funding for pilot research projects

 - Table of contents: Include page numbers starting with the cover page and numbering all pages consecutively.

-- Progress report for renewal applications only: Describe the results of the research supported by the previous award and justify the request for continuing support.
+- Progress report (for renewal applications only): Describe the results of the research supported by the previous award and justify the request for continuing support.
 How would this renewal make an application to an external sponsor more competitive than it would be without it?
+(One page.)

 - Specific aims: One page.

-- Research plan: Six-page limit, single-spaced, 1-inch margins, and must include the following:
+- Research plan: Six-page limit that must include the following:

 - Significance: Describe the problem that the proposal will address and its significance.

-- Approach: Describe the approach that you propose to use and its innovation.
+- Approach: Describe the approach proposed for use and its innovation.

 - Impact: Describe the possible outcome of the research and its impact on the problem.